 For my new projects, I'm looking for a good balance between:

-A quick-and-dirty way to “feel out” the affiliate programs is to check where top competitors are sending their traffic using Ahrefs Linked Domains.
+A quick-and-dirty way to "feel out" the affiliate programs is to check where top competitors are sending their traffic in Ahrefs Linked Domains.

-Finally, the last factor is passion (or at least, a strong interest).
+Finally, the last factor is passion (or at the very least, a strong interest).

-The general idea is that you’ll be more likely to persevere through challenges (and the lack of short-term results) when you’re passionate about a topic.
+You'll be more likely to persevere through challenges (and the lack of short-term results) when you're truly passionate about a topic.

 With my first website, I definitely checked the box on passion and in retrospect, I would 100% agree that it's helped me keep going after every obstacle.